abhowmick22/RMIService/README.txt

 ---9. handle all exceptions (TODO stubs)
 10. go through all the remaining TODOs
 ---11. check in registryservice if the object sent by server implements Remote. if not, send back false for bind and rebind
+---12.
+Check that all public methods of remote objects throw remote exception.
+Do this while initialising the remote object.

 Remote Exceptions:
 Any exception that is possible in the logic of the application programmer needs to be thrown in the interface, e.g. ZipCodeServer.